fluencelabs/fRPC-Substrate/README.md

 **Use: Set `mode` to "random" in your gateway config file**

-Randomization the selection of one out of many RPC endpoints by itself is a weak algorithm to mitigate single point of failure or byzantine behavior.
+Randomization the selection of one out of many RPC endpoints by itself is a weak algorithm to mitigate a single point of failure or byzantine behavior.
 However, it can be an important building block for more effective algorithms such as failover and quorum/consensus from both RPC providers and network peers.

 The fRPC substrate implementation is very basic from a business logic perspective but illustrates how to randomly choose both a worker, which represents the deployed service on a particular peer, and an RPC endpoint: